-Las Vegas Shooting Is The Deadliest In U.S. History & It Doesn't Surprise Anyone Anymore
+Las Vegas Shooting Is The Deadliest In U.S History

 Once again, America is facing the kind of news that terrifies, horrifies, and devastates.
 A gunman and a horrific death toll.
 It's sadly not surprise any more, but that doesn't make it any less shocking and heartbreaking: It's being reported that the Las Vegas shooting is the deadliest in U.S. history.
 At least 50 people have lost their lives.
 At least 400 more are injured.
 And this all too familiar story is still unfolding.